kelu124/echomods/cletus/Readme.md

 ## What is it supposed to do ?

-The aim of this module is to interface the transducer and the servo, aka the physical parts, to the analog part of the
+The aim of this module is to interface the transducer and the servo, aka the physical parts, to the analog part of the modules chain.

 ## How does it work?